ki-chi/JQuants.jl/README.md

 [The J-Quants API](https://application.jpx-jquants.com/) wrapper for Julia.

-You have to [register](https://application.jpx-jquants.com/register) to use the API.

 The J-Quants API is provided as a beta version, and this package is also under development.
 The API specifications are subject to change in the future.

 # How to use

+You have to [register](https://application.jpx-jquants.com/register) to use the API.
+If you choose to authorize by using "Refresh token", you should get the token from [the portal of J-Quants API](https://application.jpx-jquants.com/).

 ## Authorization